Photo by Jörg Braukmann

 Price: €120–300/night | Location: Stralauer Allee 3, Friedrichshain

-nhow Berlin (the extraordinary boat-shaped building on the Spree river, designed by Karim Rashid) is the world’s first music and lifestyle hotel — in-room guitars available for rental, recording studios in the hotel, the extraordinary River Spree-facing rooms, and the Karim Rashid-designed pink and green interiors.
+nhow Berlin (a boat-shaped building on the Spree river, designed by Karim Rashid) is the world’s first music and lifestyle hotel — in-room guitars available for rental, recording studios in the hotel, River Spree-facing rooms, and the Karim Rashid-designed pink and green interiors.
 The hotel’s position between Kreuzberg and Friedrichshain makes it the most centrally located hotel for the eastern creative neighborhoods.

 Budget: Value Design